+91 935-560-8010 [email protected]

 Procedure of Balloon Pulmonary Valvuloplasty

-1. Anesthesia and Catheter Insertion: Balloon pulmonary valvuloplasty is typically performed under local anaesthesia with sedation or general anaesthesia.
+• Anesthesia and Catheter Insertion: Balloon pulmonary valvuloplasty is typically performed under local anesthesia with sedation or general anesthesia.
 A catheter is inserted into a blood vessel in the groin and guided to the heart, where the pulmonary valve is located.

-2. Balloon Placement and Inflation: Once the catheter reaches the narrowed pulmonary valve, a deflated balloon with a specially designed balloon-tip is positioned across the narrowed area.
+• Balloon Placement and Inflation: Once the catheter reaches the narrowed pulmonary valve, a deflated balloon with a specially designed balloon tip is positioned across the narrowed area.
 The balloon is then inflated, exerting pressure on the valve leaflets and stretching the narrowed valve opening.

-Patients who undergo balloon pulmonary valvuloplasty are typically advised to have regular follow-up appointments with their cardiologist.
-These visits may include echocardiograms or other imaging tests to evaluate the valve's function and monitor for any signs of re-narrowing.
-Additionally, lifestyle modifications and medications may be recommended to manage symptoms and prevent the progression of pulmonary valve disease.
+• Follow-up Care and Monitoring: Patients who undergo balloon pulmonary valvuloplasty are typically advised to have regular follow-up appointments with their cardiologist.
+These visits may include echocardiograms or other imaging tests to evaluate the valve's function and monitor for any signs of re-narrowing

 Other Specilities We Cover